 - Pass Access with 45 credits at Level 3 within a relevant subject

 - 180 points from the Welsh Baccalaureate to include grades CC at A Level or equivalent, to include a relevant subject, Core counted as third subject

 If your qualification isn't listed above, please refer to the UCAS website.

 We encourage applications from other applicants who may not have the entry requirements but have relevant experience in the sector.
 Applications are considered on an individual basis

-Entry onto this course is also subject to a satisfactory criminal records check.
-More details about criminal records procedures can be found at www.cardiffmet.ac.uk/dbs.
+Entry onto this course is also subject to a satisfactory disclosure barring service check.
+More details about criminal records procedures can be found at www.cardiffmet.ac.uk/dbs

 Course Length: Three years full-time

 Applications for this course should be made online to UCAS at www.ucas.com.
 For further information please visit our How to Apply pages at www.cardiffmet.ac.uk/howtoapply.

 Before making an application, international students (those outside of the EU), should contact the International Office at Cardiff Met to discuss the necessary procedures in relation to studying with us.
 For further information visit www.cardiffmet.ac.uk/international.

 For up to date information on tuition fees and the financial support that may be available please refer to www.cardiffmet.ac.uk/fees.
 For additional costs please refer to www.cardiffmet.ac.uk/additionalcosts